 I love it when I’m cooking and everything works out according to plan.
 My main course came together quick and easy which allowed me to whip up these cutie-patuie rose tarts.

-I love a fancy food that’s not at all difficult to make and these pretty little appetizers/side/starters fit the bill.
+I love a fancy food that’s not at all difficult to make and these pretty little appetizers (or side dish) fit the bill.
 They take no time at all and only require 4 ingredients.

 This is another recipe I picked up in France.
 Mimi Throisson, the creator of this recipe describes these as a bundle of country roses, I couldn’t agree more.
 As you drive thru the vineyards in the countryside of France you see a rose bush at the end of each row of grapes.
 Those roses are there to indicate good soil to the farmers.